tuliren/datarepo/docs/README.md

 With Neuralake, you can define a catalog, databases, and tables to query any existing data source.
 Once you've defined your catalog, you can spin up a static site for easy browsing or a read-only API for programmatic access.
 No running servers or services!

-The Neuralake client has native, declarative connectors to [Delta Lake](https://delta.io/) and [Parquet](https://parquet.apache.org/) stores.
+The Neuralake catalog has native, declarative connectors to [Delta Lake](https://delta.io/) and [Parquet](https://parquet.apache.org/) stores.
 Neuralake also supports defining tables via custom Python functions, so you can connect to any data source!

 Here's an example catalog: